-You can expect to receive a variety of newsletters throughout the year from ECL staff.
+You can expect to receive a variety of newsletters throughout the year from ECLS staff.

-Lead Teachers are responsible for sharing classroom documentation of recent learning experiences, fore-casting upcoming curriculum plans, and introducing opportunities to extend the learning into the home or inviting families to participate in upcoming program events.
-These e-newsletters are sent every three weeks and a hard copy will be posted in the classroom.
+Lead Teachers are responsible for sharing classroom documentation of recent learning experiences.
+These are sent via email every three weeks and a hard copy will be posted in the classroom.